Overflow is what happens when there is too much content to fit in an element box. In this guide, you will learn what overflow is and how to manage it.

 overflow-y property, setting

-You can also scroll on the x axis using
+You can also enable scrolling along the x-axis by using

 overflow-x, although this is not a recommended way to accommodate long words!
-If you have a long word in a small box, you might consider using the
+If you have a long word in a small box, consider using the

-overflow-wrap properties.
+overflow-wrap property.
 In addition, some of the methods discussed in Sizing items in CSS may help you create boxes that scale better with varying amounts of content.

 scroll, you get a scrollbar in the scrolling dimension whether or not there is enough content to cause a scrollbar.

-Note: You can specify x and y scrolling using the
+Note: You can specify x- and y-axis scrolling using the

 overflow property, passing two values.
 If two keywords are specified, the first applies to